Care Homes and Sheltered Housing

 If you choose not to have a financial assessment, you will have to pay for your own care.
 Therefore, if you have savings below the threshold (£23,250) we encourage you to complete the financial form as you may be eligible for financial support.

 Choosing your Care Home

-- Our SHIP website has further advice on care homes and how to find a Financial Advisor to give advice on funding your own care.
+- The SHIP website has further advice on care homes and how to find a Financial Advisor to give advice on funding your own care

 The Care Quality Commission (CQC) make sure health and social care services provide people with safe, effective, compassionate, high-quality care and they encourage care services to improve.